 Remember to unlock the pitch deck template that is being used by founders around the world to raise millions below.

 So, how short is short enough?
 How many slides should your deck have?
 What Is the length of a pitch deck?

 This may somewhat depend on what stage your startup is at.
-The earlier stage your startup is the less data you will have and be expected to present.
-Try to avoid exceeding 20 pages in your pitch deck at all costs.
+The earlier stage your startup is, the less data you will have and be expected to present.
+Try to avoid exceeding 20 pages at all costs.
 16 is better.
 10 or less is even sufficient for pre-seed, pre-revenue startups.

 1. Cover Slide

 This is your first impression of your pitch deck.
 Make it count.

 It is a positioning tool.
 One which typically instantly determines whether your audience will remain interested or not and whether they will perceive this is for them, or not.

 It is also a practical slide, which can be used as a quick reference to get in touch with you.

 With all this in mind, your cover slide should be attractive, but not busy.
 It should include your name and contact information.
 As well as your company name, logo, and tagline, or one-line elevator pitch.